 TLC is committed to diversity, equity, and inclusion in all aspects of our work.
 We believe that our goal of sharing land conservation benefits with every single person in the Triangle cannot be reached without actively working to end systemic racism, which for centuries has led to ongoing inequities in access to and enjoyment of the outdoors.
 TLC is dedicated to becoming a more productive and authentic land trust by not just celebrating diversity, but working to become an anti-racist organization.
 We must continue to have open and active discussions about race, equity, and inclusion in our organization and in the land trust community.
-We must also use our unique position and resources that we have as a land trust to ensure the benefits of land conservation are shared with everyone in our community by continuing to partner with and support organizations led by Black people and people of color, to work with minority-owned businesses, and to connect with communities of color.
+We must also use our unique position and resources that we have as a land trust to ensure the benefits of land conservation are shared with everyone in our community by continuing to partner with and support organizations led by Black people and people of color, to work with businesses owned by people of color, and to connect with communities of color.

-This history of land conservation, the very core of our work, has historically perpetuated systemic racism.
+This history of land conservation, the very core of our work, has historically perpetuated systemic racism

 Every acre of land in this country has a long, often unrecognized or forgotten, history of people who lived and worked there.
 Since the beginning of this country, native people, and then enslaved Africans, lived on and took care of the lands TLC conserves today.
 When white colonists arrived in America, they stole ancestral lands from native people and brought with them enslaved Africans who were forced to labor on that land.
 After the Civil War, former slaves and their descendants acquired land.
 In 1910, rural African American farm families held between 16 and 19 million acres of farmland.
 Today, that number has dropped to just over 2.5 million acres.
 Some of that is due to urbanization, but much of it was taken from African Americans through threats of violence, lynching, and racist laws.
 It’s also a sad fact that much of the history of access to open space protection is inextricably linked with racism: indigenous people were removed from their land in the name of conservation to create most of our national parks.
 With stolen land and labor, white people built wealth exclusively for other white people.
 There is a direct line between that generational wealth and economic disparities today.